 What better way to check out the warm beaches, dive into the Cenotes, tour the jungle, view historical buildings, experience the character and culture of the highlands, or check out the magnificent Mayan Ruins?
 Make House Sit Mexico [Your Next House Sit].

 If you are looking for a house sitter or want to see more of Mexico, join House Sit Mexico today.
+They have a great referral program which not only gives you 20% off the price but also gives you two months FREE!
+Just pick the pricing option you want and use the coupon code at checkout.

 NOTE: If you follow government guidelines, have open communication with your prospective sit/sitter, clean and disinfect areas with cleaning solutions containing 70% or more alcohol, pay particular attention to frequently touched areas such as light switches, TV remotes, door handles, appliances, etc., you should be able to have a safe house sit.
 Do not be afraid to request this; everyone should understand and be willing to cooperate.